-23.2 If a pupil makes an allegation after a physical intervention, it is important that the member of staff writes down as much information as possible.
-Staff must complete body maps immediately after the event and make an appropriate electronic record.
-Staff must also verbally inform the DSL (or deputy) and record it onto the schools electronic recording system.
+23.2 If a pupil makes an allegation after a physical intervention, it is important that the team member writes down as much information as possible.
+Team members must complete body maps immediately after the event and make an appropriate electronic record.
+Team members must also verbally inform the DSL (or deputy) and record it onto the schools electronic recording system.
 Medical attention must always be sought for the young person.
-Staff must inform their parents or carers/ those with parental responsibility.
+Team members must inform their parents or carers/ those with parental responsibility.

-Allegations of harm relating to physical interventions must be reported to the Regional Director, the Group Head of Safeguarding/Safeguarding Adviser (safeguarding@ofgl.co.uk) and the Local Authority Designated Officer or local equivalent.
+Allegations of harm relating to physical interventions must be reported to the Regional Director, the Director of Safeguarding/Safeguarding Adviser (safeguarding@ofgl.co.uk) and the Local Authority Designated Officer or local equivalent.

-24.0 Allegations against staff
+24.0 Allegations against team members